 - Supply chain management and procurement are both internal operations; they may require input from external stakeholders but their core still remains within your organization

-- Procurement and supply chain management have to be managed proactively in order to support your business operations
+- Procurement and supply chain management has to be managed proactively in order to support your business operations

 In conclusion, if you’re ever going to make sense of both your procurement and supply chain management, you need a tool designed for just that.